slowanimals/Nomad/README.md

 - CSS3

 ## Description
+Nomad uses images from your travels to visualize where you have been across the world.
 This application was largely inspired by Mark Twain's _The Innocents Abroad_, as I loved the idea of a private travel log detailing your adventures.
-Nomad plots images from your travels on a world map and shows you metrics from the images' metadata so that you can visualize how much of the world you've seen.

 ## Features
 - Rendering engine that